fbpx

 We supported our partner church to build a small school in a remote mountain village, enabling boys and girls from neighbouring hills to access good, affordable education.
 We continue to support this school to provide affordable education to families, train teachers and pursue government accreditation.

-In addition to a global pandemic, challenges this school community face include a staggering remoteness, lack of access to health services and facilities and an aching poverty.
+Challenges this school community face include a staggering remoteness, lack of access to health services and facilities and an aching poverty.
 Children still need to walk long distances to school along challenging terrain, increasing the potential for child trafficking due to vulnerability.
-Natural disasters and monsoonal weather during the wet season led to a very large landslide 150 metres from the edge of the school.

 Country